opnfv/netready/docs/requirements/introduction.rst

 connectivity.
 Hence, the NFVI networking architecture needs to be flexible enough to be able to meet the requirements of NFV-related use cases in addition to traditional data center networking.

+Traditionally, OpenStack networking, represented typically by the OpenStack Neutron project, targets virtualized data center networking.
+This comprises originally establishing and managing layer 2 network connectivity among VMs (Virtual Machines).
+Over the past releases of OpenStack, Neutron has grown to provide an extensive feature set, covering both L2 as well as L3 networking services such as virtual routers, NATing, VPNaaS and BGP VPNs.

 It is an ongoing debate how well the current OpenStack networking architecture can meet the additional requirements of NFV networking.
 Hence, a thorough